strohne/volker/README.md

 You can calculate effect sizes and conduct basic statistical tests using `effect_counts()` and `effect_metrics()`.
-Effect calculation is included in the reports if you request it by the effects-parameter of `report_counts()` or `report_metrics()`.
+Effect calculation is included in the reports if you request it by the effect-parameter of `report_counts()` or `report_metrics()`.

 **A word of warning:** Statistics is the world of uncertainty.
 All